 Service discovery (services running inside of pods)

 Thanks to Netdata's service discovery feature, you monitor containerized applications running in k8s pods with zero configuration or manual intervention.
 Service discovery is like a watchdog for created or deleted pods, recognizing the service they run based on the image name and port and immediately attempting to apply a logical default configuration.

-Service configuration supports 22 services, which are automatically added or removed from Netdata as soon as the pods are created or destroyed.
+Service configuration supports popular applications, plus any endpoints covered by our generic Prometheus collector, which are automatically added or removed from Netdata as soon as the pods are created or destroyed.

 You can find these service discovery sections near the bottom of the menu.
 The names for these sections follow a pattern: the name of the detected service, followed by a string of the module name, pod TUID, service type, port protocol, and port number.
 See the graphic below to help you identify service discovery sections.